-- Lady from Lady and the Tramp was brought as a puppy by Jim for his wife's birthday.
+- Lady from Lady and the Tramp was bought as a puppy by Jim for his wife on Christmas.

 - At the end of Teen Titans: The Judas Contract, Raven gives a great dane puppy to Damian, showing how they've grown closer to one another.

 - Toy Story: At the end of the first movie, Andy is given a puppy for Christmas.
 The puppy's name is revealed in the second movie as "Buster".

 - In John Wick, the titular character gets a beagle puppy named Daisy as a last gift from his deceased wife as something to remember her by.
 But when Daisy is cruelly and pointlessly killed by Iosef Tarasov, John takes up arms again in search of revenge.